 - To make cheese cutting easier, it should be cut at room temperature.

 - Cutting soft cheeses like Emmental and Raclette requires the use of wired cheese cutters.

 Different Ways of Cutting and Slicing Cheese

-Cut this kind of cheese like how you cut round or square cheese, but through the entire height of the cheese.
-Cut thin and long portions from the very top to the very right bottom of the cheese.
-You should cut it into at least 8 portion sizes.
+4. Pyramid or Cylinder-Shaped Cheese: Cut this type of cheese similarly to how you would cut round or square cheese, but all the way through the cheese’s height.
+From the cheese’s very top to its very right bottom, slice the cheese into long, slender pieces.
+It should be divided into at least 8 portions.